 Jack is survived by his wife, Shirley Watkins (Hornick), and her 2 sons Terry Hornick (Jan) and Randall Hornick (Joan) and their families.
 He is also survived by the children of his former wife Beverly Watkins (Smith); 2 sons: Michael D. Watkins (Brenda), Dr. Jeffrey S. Watkins (Jodi) and daughter Diane J. Park (Chet), as well as George Johnson (Leslie); 7 grandchildren Amy Marsh (Scott), Sara Little (Rich), Jared Watkins, Heidi Park, Holly McGraw (Shawn), Mitch Watkins (Stefanie) and Libby Brumet (Jamie) as well as numerous great grandchildren, nieces, nephews and in-laws.
 He is preceded in death by his parents; his sister, Virginia; his former wife, Beverly and his son-in-law, Chester Park.

 There will be a private inurnment ceremony for family with a Celebration of Life following later this summer.
 The family requests that any memorial donations be directed to Hospice of North Idaho, 2290 W. Prairie Ave., Coeur d’ Alene, ID 83815.
 It is difficult to write an obituary for a man who was nearly a century old and has accomplished and witnessed so much in his life.
 We hope his brilliance shines through.
 Grandpa Jack, we thank you for the memories.

-To send flowers to Dr. Jack Burton Watkins' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Jack Burton Watkins, please visit our floral store.